petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Subpackages
 ^^^^^^^^^^^

-The most complicated, but perhaps the most useful part of BuildSystem is the support for dependent packages.
-It provides an object scaffolding for including a 3rd party package (more than 60 are now available) so that PETSc downloads, builds, and tests the package for inclusion.
+The most complicated, yet perhaps most useful, part of BuildSystem is support for dependent packages.
+It provides an object scaffolding for including a 3rd party package (more than 100 are now available) so that PETSc downloads, builds, and tests the package for inclusion.
 The native configure and build system for the package is used, and special support exists for GNU and CMake packages.
 No similar system exists in the other